 Another popular restaurant in Woodstock – The Worthy Kitchen where the Eastender used to be (on the East end of Rt.
 4)!
 Very casual atmosphere, limited menu but the specials change and the food is great (highly recommend the steak!).
 Draft Beer choices are endless and there is also a token wine selection.
 The bartenders/wait staff are great fun too!

-Another new restaurant on the West end of Woodstock on Rt.
+New in Woodstock is the The Daily Catch on Central St. known for their seafood entrees and recognized by people who have visited the same restaurant in Boston.
+Another fairly new restaurant on the West end of Woodstock on Rt.
 4 is the 506 Bistro in the fancy On the River Inn.
-In Quechee, The Public House, near the putt-putt golf, offering food and craft beers and they have also just opened the Public House Diner in Quechee.
-A new restaurant in White River Junction is Piecemeal Pies serving English savory pies.
+The Public House, near the putt-putt golf, offering food and craft beers and they have also just opened the Public House Diner in Quechee.
+Several new restaurants in White River Junction including Piecemeal Pies serving English savory pies ; nearby is the Tuckerbox with Turkish and Mediterranean cuisine; a block past the Coolidge Hotel is a fantastic taco restaurant (Trail Break) with a large beer selection – look carefully – it’s a bit hidden but worth the effort and also for lunch and dinner with a big VT beer selection.
+I recently tried Elexir restaurant – outside looks like a warehouse but the inside is lovely and the food is great!

 Harpoon Brewery – Windsor – don’t forget live music on Thurs. evenings.
 And visit Farmstead Cheese (Sustainable Farmer) next door!
 They offer lots of local products.
-During the summer they have oven fired pizzas for sale to eat on the picnic tables outside.
 Also in the same complex there is the Silo making Vermont’s own Vodka/Gin/Whiskey/Moonshine.
-Often the Silo and Farmstead Cheese team up with some local musical talent and hold a special event at the Silo, serving cocktails and food bites.
+Often the Silo and Farmstead Cheese team up with some local musical talent and hold a special events at the Silo-usually on Sundays, serving cocktails and food bites.
 These places are located in Artisan’s Park in Windsor off Rt.
 5 – home to many other interesting places such as Simon Pearce outlet store and Great River Outfitters who feature a lot of Water Activities – check out their calendar as well as an adjacent hiking area called Path of Life Garden http://greatriveroutfitters.com.
 Sometimes in the winter dog sledding is there – check with www.braeburnsiberians.com

 Montshire Museum in Norwich, VT gets top marks for it’s displays for young and old including the outside grounds www.montshire.org